 WATER SOFTENER CONSIDERATIONS

-A water softener is effective in removing hard water minerals, dissolved iron & manganese in the many private wells supplying homes in Newbury.
+A water softener is effective in removing hard water minerals, dissolved iron & manganese in Newbury.
 Although the EPA has set no limits on the allowable amount of hardness in water, these minerals (magnesium & calcium) can have very negative impacts on your home’s water quality in many ways.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminants is .05 parts per million.
 These are very small amounts, but their affects can create quite an impact.

 THE AFFECTS OF IRON, MANGANESE & HARD WATER